 Classes of fire is a technique of categorizing the fire into different classes concerning the kind of material and fuel for burning.
 With the help of this categorization, we can identify the types of an extinguishing agent which can smother that class of fire.

 All the fires are not the same.
 Fire starts ignition when there is some kind of materials that add fuel to the fire.
 For extinguishing the fire firstly, we need to know the kinds of fire and then we will use the extinguishing agent which can efficiently smother the fire.
-Different types of procedures and materials are used for smothering a specific class of fire.
+Different types of procedures and materials are used for smothering a specific classes of fire.

 On the basis of the ability of different extinguishing agents to smother the fire we divide the fire into the following classes: